Filippo2605/Best-Italian-Forward-for-Euro2024/README.md

 - Dataset scraped folder contains the dataset used for the analysis.
 The first file 'Statistiche_Giocatori_all_Time.csv contains both past and present players, while the test and train files are split between past(train set) and present players(test set).
 - The Attaccanti-All-Time pdf file contains the actual R coding part, where the statistical analysis has been conducted.
 The namesake .Rmd file contains the direct R file if needed.
 - The Italian Forward Report pdf describes all the procedures that have been done during the project with a more detailed explaination.

+The first scraping phase has been done on Python, while the statistical analysis on R. The report has been done on LaTeX.